xinkjs/xink/README.md

 ### tsconfig

 If you're using typescript, add the below to your tsconfig.
-This will satisfy types using the `$lib` alias in your code.
+This will satisfy types when using the `$lib` alias in your code.

 ```ts
 "extends": "./.xink/tsconfig.json",